KIPP Public Schools Northern California

 KIPP Public Schools Northern California’s free public charter schools prepare students for success in college and opportunities in life.
 We believe every child can grow up free to create the future they want for themselves and their communities.
 KIPP Bay Area

 Sense of Belonging

 KIPP fosters a culture of academic excellence and intellectual curiosity through individualized instruction that meets the learning needs of every student.
-A KIPP education helps students develop the academic skills and character strengths needed to succeed in college and life.

 Family & Community Partnerships

 KIPP partners with families and local organizations in their communities to support healthy development for children.
-KIPP joins other educational and community-based groups in advocating for issues that matter to their families, such as immigration rights.

 College and Career Guidance